 Private LTE is quickly emerging as a solution to augment and, in some cases, replace Wi-Fi in enterprise networks.
-This new market is expected to grow significantly over the next decade and is catching the eye of enterprise-level organizations the industry over.
+This new market is expected to grow significantly over the next decade and is catching the eye of enterprise-level organizations in the industry.

 Enterprise organizations understand that cellular networks cover larger, wider areas, while Wi-Fi can handle things on a much smaller scale.
-With the advent of 5G connectivity, enterprises will be able to do things at a significantly faster speed, with greater bandwidth and network capacity.
+With the advent of 5G connectivity, enterprises will be able to do things at a significantly faster speed, with greater bandwidth and network capacity and with lower latency.
 Take that to the private model, and 5G will allow these larger organizations to tap into a network that can handle higher usage without latency — truly rivaling the performance of wired LANs.

 These companies will still use Wi-Fi long after private 5G comes into existence.
 Enterprises can also deploy Wi-Fi easily, and, depending on their locations, set up Wi-Fi 6 well before the arrival of private 5G.
 Businesses will likely utilize both solutions for years to come.

-Telit, a global enabler of the Internet of Things (IoT), has vetted experience helping organizations support the development, commercialization and adoption of LTE and 5G solutions.
-Telit was the first top-tier IoT and mobile broadband module vendor to join the CBRS Alliance to help drive innovation and the adoption of private LTE networks, giving enterprises new options for site, campus and office wireless networking.
+Telit Cinterion, a global enabler of the Internet of Things (IoT), has vetted experience helping organizations support the development, commercialization and adoption of LTE and 5G solutions.
+We were the first top-tier IoT and mobile broadband module vendor to join the CBRS Alliance (now OnGo Alliance) to help drive innovation and the adoption of private LTE networks, giving enterprises new options for site, campus and office wireless networking.